 you have put all things under their feet….

-Though this Psalm is clearly talking about how humans in general are the ones ascended above Creation, the author of Hebrews interprets these verses as Jesus specifically being exalted and ascended above Creation.
+Though this Psalm is clearly talking about how humans in general are the ones ascended above Creation, the author of Hebrews interprets it as talking specifically about Jesus and his being exalted and ascended above Creation.

 These are both revealing different truths in the same words.
 Ascension isn’t just something God does “for” us in Jesus, it’s something he does “to” us in Jesus–it’s something we can taste and experience and know.
-It’s something we can participate in as people joined to the Creator, Ruling, Lording God.
+It’s something we can participate in as people joined to the Creator, the ruling Lord God.

 Our Ascension in Christ is a present truth, not some possible truth waiting for our right response, behavior, or maturity–it’s the good gift of a good God who loves us and invites us into his own experience as God.
 It is true about you and me, now and forever.
 We share in the Ascension, in all its benefits and beauties.
 (See Ephesians 1:15-2:7 and Revelation 3:21)